- Date: Wednesday 20 September 2017

 The word ‘business’ was chosen because of its many and varied meanings and we hoped contributors would be playful with it, some even problematizing the term.
 In its most restrictive sense it can literally mean equality within a business setting or exploring the business case for inclusion.
 For those potential delegates in the academy, struggling with the marketisation of Further and Higher Education ‘business’ may have a different meaning, and we hope to explore this.
 Finally, in its broadest sense it can simply mean whether something is relevant to you – “it’s none of your business” – and we would welcome contributions that explore how we ensure equality is a mainstream issue and not the concern of impacted minorities.

 This one day conference will include a welcome talk from Dr Mairi Watson, Dean of the Faculty of Business and Law and keynote from Ahlam Akram, a humanitarian and activist for the implementation of universal women’s rights.
-Breakout sessions and a panel discussion, including panel members Sarah Winship, National Diversity, Inclusion & Wellbeing Manager at Shoosmiths LLP, Professor Nick Rumens and Razia Aziz, will be taking place.
+There will also be breakout sessions and a panel discussion, with panel members including: Sarah Winship, Professor Nick Rumens, Razia Aziz and Wanda Wyporska.
 The conference will conclude with a drinks reception to celebrate the newly formed Approaches to Inequalities Research Group.

 For more information about the key note speakers and panel members click here!